prometheus/snmp_exporter/README.md

 The default `snmp.yml` file covers a variety of common hardware walking them using SNMP v2 GETBULK.

+The `--config.file` parameter can be used multiple times to load more than one file.
+It also supports [glob filename matching](https://pkg.go.dev/path/filepath#Glob), e.g. `snmp*.yml`.

+Duplicate `module` or `auth` entries are treated as invalid and can not be loaded.

 ## Prometheus Configuration

 The URL params `target`, `auth`, and `module` can be controlled through relabelling.